Frequently Asked Questions

 Each plan includes a monthly menu parse quota.
 Check the pricing page for the exact limits per tier.

-Each AI image generation (menu boards, food photos, or ad banners) uses one credit.
-Credits refresh monthly based on your plan and number of screens.
-Higher-tier plans include significantly more credits per screen.
+Screenza has two separate credit pools.
+Each AI image generation (menu boards, food photos, or ad banners) uses one image credit, and each AI video generation uses one video credit.
+Both refresh monthly based on your plan and number of screens.

-Credits stack per screen, so adding more screens gives you proportionally more credits each month.
-See the pricing page for exact credit allocations per plan.
+Credits stack per screen, so adding more screens gives you proportionally more each month.
+Paid plans include video credits; the free plan includes image credits only.
+See the pricing page for exact allocations per plan.

 Can I use my own images instead of AI-generated ones?